yakobie/acnhpoker/README.md

     * Added gene selection boxes for flowers.
     * Added Wrap All Item and Unwrap All Item in right click menu.
     * Major bug fix for item spawn and image display.
+* R9.3
+	* Update for Game version number 1.4.1
+* R9.4
+	* Update for Game version number 1.4.2
+	* Added checkbox to retain wrapped item name.
+	* ANCHPoker will now work as a .nhi editor if you do not connect to your switch.
+* R10
+	* Added "Villager Booter" for villager editing.

 ## Contributing